LF-Luis/MyLLM/README.md

 <tr> <td> <b> Model Code </b> <br>
 Literal code for building every <br>
 layer of the model, and notebook <br>
-used to figure some stuff out.
+used to figure some of this.
 </td> <td> <pre>
 └── src
     ├── <a href="./src/model.py">model.py</a>